ParthNayak5487/Wallmart-Technical-Evaluation-/README.md

 It will run the application ion browser.

-Note: - Machine shoul;d be setup to with node.js and all other requirements to run ionic project
+Note: - Machine should be setup to with node.js and all other requirements to run ionic project